 Allow yourself about 1 to 11⁄2 hours to complete the break-in procedure.
-The engine break-in period will take 5 tanks of fuel in a Revo.
-The break-in time is not the time to impress your friends with your new Revo.
-You must wait until the engine is fully broken in before attempting sustained high speed running.
+The engine break-in period will take 5 tanks of fuel in the model.
+The breakin time is not the time to impress your friends with your new model.
+You must wait until the engine is fully broken in before attempting sustained high-speed running.
 Patience and careful attention during break-in will reward you with the best-performing TRX 3.3 Racing Engine possible.